junxit/us-congress-bills-114/metadata.md

 - 2015-01-14 — Referred to the Committee on the Judiciary, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2015-01-14 — Referred to the Committee on the Judiciary, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2015-01-14 — Referred to the Committee on the Judiciary, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-01-21 — Committee Consideration and Mark-up Session Held.
+- 2015-01-21 — Ordered to be Reported by Voice Vote.
+- 2015-01-26 — Sponsor introductory remarks on measure.
+(CR H560-561)
+- 2015-01-27 — Committee on Foreign Affairs discharged.
+- 2015-01-27 — Committee on Foreign Affairs discharged.
+- 2015-01-27 — Considered under suspension of the rules. (consideration: CR H589-592)
+- 2015-01-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+350.
+- 2015-01-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-01-27 — Mr. Sensenbrenner moved to suspend the rules and pass the bill.
+- 2015-01-27 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H589-590)
+- 2015-01-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H589-590)
+- 2015-01-27 — Placed on the Union Calendar, Calendar No. 5.
+- 2015-01-27 — Reported by the Committee on Judiciary.
+H. Rept.
+114-9, Part I.
+- 2015-01-27 — Reported by the Committee on Judiciary.
+H. Rept.
+114-9, Part I.